 Generally, employees may not have any impact on the transaction.
-Employees have the rights described under question 2.9 above.
+Employees have the rights described under question 2.9 above and the target and acquirer are obliged to inform the workers' union (or employee representatives if there is no workers' union) of the planned transaction at least 30 days before it is effective (including on the consequences and planned measures aimed at the employees).
 Transactions involving state-owned companies usually involve massive lay-offs; therefore, the acquirer is typically obliged to offer a social security scheme.